 Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

-Dr. Holdsworth serves on a number of Union College's committees and is part of the student and spiritual mentoring program.
-He is also a member of the College View SDA Church.
+Dr. Holdsworth serves on a number of Union College's committees and is part of the spiritual mentoring program.
+He is also a member of the College View Seventh-day Adventist Church.

 Dr. Holdsworth spent a year as a student missionary, teaching conversational English and Bible.
 His teaching career continued at Orlando Junior Academy and Forest Lake Academy, in Orlando, Florida.
-Upon completing his MBA, he worked for Florida Hospital and Adventist Health System for 11 years, eventually becoming director of Corporate Planning.
+Later, he worked for Florida Hospital and Adventist Health System for 11 years, eventually becoming director of Corporate Planning.
 This was followed by two years of consulting with Lant-Holdsworth Associates in Strategic Planning, Change Management and Organizational Behavior.

 From 1998 to 2001 Dr. Holdsworth pastored two churches — Plant City and Carrollwood, in Tampa, Florida.
 He is an ordained minister.